sparkrew/fika/Experiments.md

 # Experiments

-We have executed Fika with 08 modules from 08 projects.
+We have analyzed 08 modules in 08 projects with Fika.

 | Project         | Module     | Commit Hash |
 | --------------- | ---------- | ----------- |